mahdiaslanimk/Neural-Networks-NumPy/README.md

-# Neural-Networks-NumPy
+# Neural Networks using NumPy
-Neural Networks using NumPy - Tensorflow-like implementation
+Reimplementaion of Tensorflow library using NumPy